 If you already have a Dropbox account, you can switch to the Family plan in your account settings:

 Who can I invite to my Dropbox Family plan?

-You can invite anyone age 13 or older to share Dropbox Family, up to 6 members in total.
+You can invite up to 6 members in total to your Dropbox Family plan.
+All Family plan members must be 13 years or older in the United States and 16 or older anywhere else.
 If they don’t already have a Dropbox account, invited members can create one when they join a Family plan.

 Can I join a Dropbox Family plan if I already have a Plus or Professional account?